Guide

 One phase at a time

-This transition coincided with Jay joining Xero as an Account Manager.
-On learning about some of Xero’s payment solutions, Jay decided to set up MyClubPro and use the GoCardless integration, which enables the club to set up direct debits to automatically collect recurring payments as soon as they're due.
+Jay joined Xero as an account manager.
+On learning about some of Xero’s payment solutions, he decided to set up Spond and use the Stripe integration, which enables the club to set up direct debits to automatically collect recurring payments as soon as they're due.

 “Since then, we haven’t looked back,” Jay reflects.
 “The reporting functionality in GoCardless gives us full visibility over payments,” Jay says.
 “You can see what you’ve been paid, what’s due to come in, and what’s due later on.”

 “Our club has 45 years of history.
 We’ve got children whose grandparents played for the club.
-So we’re trying to create user friendliness and an end-to-end seamless process.”
+So we’re trying to create a user-friendly end-to-end seamless process.”

-Jay’s approach links neatly back to the club mantra: enhanced and enriched experience.
+Jay’s approach links neatly back to the club mantra of an ‘enhanced and enriched experience’.
 By designing with players, parents and staff in mind, the club adopts technology solutions that deliver tangible impact for the club.

 “The mantra isn’t just for the kids, but also for the parents,” Jay explains.
 “They’re not going to do something that’s laborious or takes up a lot of time.
 It’s got to be easy.”

-Throughout the process, Bedford Park Rangers have focused on easing the burden for parents, players and payers – designing with them in mind.
+Throughout the process, Bedford Park Rangers have focused on easing the burden for parents, players and the people paying – designing with them in mind.
 But according to Jay, there’s still a lot of work to do in the grassroots football community.

 Jay and the team are committed to checking in with parents and players to make sure their digitalisation journey is moving at the right pace.
 For clubs concerned about overwhelming parents and players, keeping an ear to the ground is essential.

 “Three of our committee members are still active coaches,” Jay explains.
 “Two of us have children who play at the club.
-So we see the impact from both sides, and think about what kind of experience we would want to interact with.”
+So we see the impact of the things we do from both sides, and think about what kind of experience we would want to interact with.”

 Removing barriers to football

 With a stack of apps and platforms already easing the administrative burden, the next stage for Bedford Park Rangers was to forecast their finances in Xero.
-Like many grassroots teams, cash flow is a front-of-mind topic.
+Like many grassroots teams, cash flow is always front of mind.

 “We’re lucky to have a solid financial base,” Jay reflects.
 “But it’s not uncommon for grassroots clubs to operate in the red.
 Some owe money to their local councils for pitch hire, and they aren’t able to forecast when they can pay it back.
 With Xero, we’re able to see exactly how much money we have coming in and what we can spend.”